wbreza/stacks-poc/README.md

 ## Example

-Create an Azure Container App with a virtual network created in a seperate resoruce group:
+Create an Azure Container App with a virtual network created in a separate resource groups:

 ### `net` group